AlexPavy/AssetsManagement/README.md

 # Assets Management
-Assets management API

 Manage users, asset types, assets, and allocations.
 - Asset types are a generic declaration of attributes with types that can be implemented by assets.
 Later, asset types could declare more validation rules.
-- Asset are generic objects that are typed by an asset type
+- Assets are generic objects that are typed by an asset type
 - Allocations associate 1 asset with 1 user for a period of time.
 1 user cannot have multiple allocations at the same time.
 1 asset cannot have multiple allocations at the same time.

 ## Routes

-### /<endpoint>
+### /endpoint
-We have common routes for all objetcs
-<common> can be replaced users, assettypes, assets, allocations
+We have common routes for all objects endpoint can be replaced users, assettypes, assets, allocations

-#### POST /<endpoint>
+#### POST /endpoint
-Create an object.
+Create an object with JSON body:
-Example body for a user
 ```json
 {
 	"a1": "v1",